Canadian Opinions on Abortion: Abortion Polls Summarized

 This was a fair question and gives a good picture of where Canadians stand on the general question of the legality of abortion.
 But the poll did not ask Canadians about specific legislation, meaning we don’t know if the same inconsistency still exists.

 Prominent pro-abortion activist Joyce Arthur acknowledges this, saying, “Virtually everyone supports “freedom” and “privacy” so a large majority of people will agree that women should have both.
 But if specific questions are asked about exactly when fetal life should be protected, women’s so-called “complete freedom” to have abortions appears to take a sudden nosedive.”
-Abortion becomes far less palatable when you are faced with the reality of what it does to a pre-born human.
+Abortion becomes far less palatable when you are faced with the reality of what it does to a pre-born human being.

 If you want to know your opinion on abortion, consider the following: